 The first thing most people try when diagnosed with anxiety is medication.
-This can be in the form of beta blockers, or a Serotonin Reuptake Inhibitor (SSRI), depending on many different factors.
+This can be in the form of beta-blockers, or a Serotonin Reuptake Inhibitor (SSRI), depending on many different factors.

-For some people with mild anxiety, or those who just need a bit of help during a stressful time, this can sometimes be enough to treat their condition but for those suffering more severely from anxiety, the effects of this is likely to be insufficient.
+For some people with mild anxiety, or those who just need a bit of help during a stressful time, this can sometimes be enough to treat their condition but for those suffering more severely from anxiety, the effects of this are likely to be insufficient.